 And so on, and so forth.
 While it is important to think about the aftermath of each financial decision that you make, the truth about bankruptcy is that your financial burdens cease immediately, giving peace of mind, room to breathe, and enough stress relief to finally sleep well.
 Once you file for bankruptcy and feel immediate stability, you can then take steps to rebuild your future at your own pace.
 Getting to a place of financial comfort and stability can now be on YOUR terms.

 Contrary to popular belief, life after bankruptcy is not the end of your financial future.
 In fact, the hard part is making the decision.
 Though many feel a sense of relief once they make this decision, enlisting the help of an experienced bankruptcy attorney is essential to ensuring the process goes smoothly.
 Bankruptcy is complicated, time-consuming, and usually requires legal strategy for the best results.
 The last thing you need is more stress trying to tackle something so complex.
-Let an experienced bankruptcy lawyer do the heavy lifting.
+Let a bankruptcy lawyer do the heavy lifting.

 Bankruptcy can leave you with a fresh start, but fresh starts come with fresh responsibilities.
 Use this opportunity to rebuild your financial future the right way.
 In order to do this, create a manageable and realistic budget for yourself.
-You don’t want to fall into another financial hole, so stop digging and do the work to create a sustainable budget; and only spend money on the things you absolutely need.
+You don’t want to fall into another financial hole, so stop digging and do the work to create a sustainable budget, and only spend money on the things you absolutely need.

 In most cases, it is better to file for Chapter 7 if you qualify.
 As a general rule, a Chapter 7 bankruptcy eliminates the debtors’ prior legal obligation to pay back the money owed.
 There are exceptions, however, and it’s important to know BEFORE you file what can be exempted, what you can keep, and what must be paid back.
-Consulting with an experienced bankruptcy lawyer can help explain the exceptions and advise you of your most beneficial course of action before filing.
+Consulting with a lawyer can help explain the exceptions and advise you of your most beneficial course of action before filing.

 A Chapter 13 bankruptcy, on the other hand, requires the debtor(s) to pay back some or all of the money owed to creditors, but under much more favorable terms.
 This option is best suited for debtors with high incomes and/or substantial assets.
 An attorney can help you structure a repayment plan that is in your best interest but still satisfies the court.
 This allows a debtor to enter a repayment plan, while also keeping his/her assets.